-We will continue to update this page as more data are collected through the season!
-Please contact Angie Knerl if you have questions at email@example.com
+We will continue to update this page at the end of each year!
+Please contact Angie Knerl if you have comments or questions at email@example.com

-We are measuring water quality to better understand long-term changes to the watershed.
+We are measuring water quality to better understand long-term changes in the watershed.
 Water quality should improve over time as new farming techniques are implemented and as trees and shrubs within riparian restorations mature.
-What follows are the summaries of data collected from June to July 2018 at 4 sites in Douglas County.
+What follows are the summaries of data collected from June to November 2018 at 4 sites in Douglas County.

 Here we define the water quality variables measured.
 Visit this site for more information.

 |Variable||What is it||Why it is important||How to change it|

 |Temperature||Stream warmth||Creatures living in the stream like specific ranges; it changes rate of chemical reactions in water||Plant shading vegetation|

 |Ability to pass an electrical current becuase of minerals in the water||Tells us if there is erosion into the stream and the minerals of the streambed||Prevent soil erosion|

 |pH||If water is acidic or basic (lemon juice vs. ammonia)||Changes if the water can dissolve compounds or if creatures can uptake compounds||Prevent pollution|

 |Turbidity||The clarity of water changed by fine organic or inorganic matter||Fine particles can cover stream habitat or may contain pollutants||Prevent soil erosion, have plants next to the stream to block erosion|